PLANNING FOR YOUR OVERLAND TRIP

 Some borders will take hours, others are a breeze.
 Our worst border crossing was from Kazakhstan to Uzbekistan.
 This took 24 hours.
 The main reason: they wanted money.
 In the end it became clear that the EU changed the rules for Uzbekistan drivers charging them 400 Euro to enter Europe, hence we were told we also had to pay, but no receipt.
 We came to an agreement the following day with the help of Russian truck drivers.
 Always take enough time to cross borders.
 If a border is about to close, things seem to move faster.
 However, it means you may have to drive in the dark, or you may be allowed to park once you have cleared customs and stay in their carpark.
 Be aware of fixers, as a lot of times they work together with the custom/emigration officials.
 You may be asked for additional insurance, road tax, etc. Ask for receipts and if you already have insurance stand your ground (it does not work all the time).
 Police checks: some are genuine, some are fake.
 The best advice I can give you is play it by ear.
 It is up to you how you handle this.
 I have only paid twice in 8 years of travel, both times I was at fault and received a receipt.
 Also take in consideration that not all police men/women are bad, some are just bored or have never seen a house on wheels and are generally interested.
 A word of warning: never let them get inside your car without you being present.

-The best advice I can give you: use a well-respected carrier and shipping agent.
+The best advice I can give you: use a well-respected carrier and a local shipping agent.
 To ship in a container or go RoRo is subject to the size of your vehicle.
 There is plenty of information on the web and on forums.
 Break- ins hardly ever happen on board a ship, but they occur on the wharf when your vehicle is going on or off the ship.
+If you are shipping from Australia use a Australian shipping agent, if you are shipping from Colombia use a Colombian Shipping Agent, If you shipping from Belgium use a Belgium shipping agent.
+Etc Etc.

 This is Impossible to advise on as each person has different needs.
 Some survive with the bare minimum, others like luxury and shop at the major shopping centres in major cities.
 You will find the 2 major expenses when travelling are Visa’s and Fuel (Visas are subject to your nationality).
 Spending time in Serengeti or the Ngoro crater in Kenya will make a huge dent in your budget.
-However, once you have a rough idea of your itinerary (trust me it will change) you know the kilometres you are going to travel, hence you have an idea on the litres of fuel you will require.
+In Central and South America campgrounds (sometimes just carparks are expensive to very expensive.
+Bushcamping will save you $$.
+Once you have a rough idea of your itinerary (trust me it will change) you know the kilometres you are going to travel, you will have an idea on the litres of fuel you will require.
 Internet is a great source to find out fuel prices worldwide.
 If the budget allows, this is where you may consider larger fuel tanks giving you the ability to fill up when fuels is cheap.
 Other major cost are airfares, shipping, insurance cost.
-At the home front if you own property, include rates, power, phone etc. We have learned it always costs more than you expected, and prices have increased dramatically since we started travelling around the world in 2009.
+At the home front if you own property, include rates, power, phone etc. We have learned it always costs more than you expected, and prices have increased dramatically since we started travelling around the world in 2004.
 My advice: look at your financial situation, do you have the money, or can you raise the money?
 Where do you like to travel?
 South East Asia is up to 50% cheaper than Africa and India-Nepal are 20% cheaper again than South East Asia.
 China is expensive due to the very expensive guide service (can be reduced by joining a group).
 Selling your property to support your travel would not be my preference as you never know if you like the travel or when you become sick.
 Property value increases while you are away, etc. I hear people say I do not care or I do not need a house, but you need something for when you come home unless you are happy to live of society.
+Lately most overlanders went home due to Corona imagine you have no house to go to?
+Rely on friends or rent?!?
 Other ways to reduce your cost could be couch surfing, house sitting, working in exchange for food and accommodation.
-Be aware: In our case we bush camp wherever possible, however we will always visit overland camps, even though most of them seem to charge European prices.
+Be aware: In our case we bush camp wherever possible, however we will always visit overland camps, Unfortunately for those travelling in South America, Central America and Mexico are operated by expats and charge well above prices we are used to in Australia while many offer no more than a carpark.

 HOW TO SET A BUDGET